mdppml/PP-GWAS/README.md

   - **test_site**: A testing site to run the code for data generation and PP-GWAS.

+  - **local_run**: A fully self-contained folder with a jupyter notebook suitable for local testing of PP-GWAS.

 ## Citation

 Please consider citing our work if it is beneficial to your research.